lap309/Machine-Learning/Use Cases/Churn Analysis/readme.md

 When you first start working on the model, focus on optimizing for the right features and running simpler models.
 Once you know you have the best features, you can optimize and find the best model.
 This will save time and resources in the long run. <br><br>
 Decide what you are measuring and what you want to optimize towards.
 Make sure you choose an evaluation metric that aligns with the business goals.

+### Post Analysis
+Are there any patterns of churn by common demographics?
+(Age, Gender, Location, service type, etc.) <br>
+Is there a specific season where we saw higher churn rates?

 ### Next Steps - what to do after you build the model?
 Now that I know who is likely to churn, now what? <br>
 Many business infer that theose who scored the highest (i.e are most likely to churn) should be the ones to target.
 While the ideology is there, there are additional things to consider before finalizing the list of people to target for future marketing campaigns. <br>